gfburton/aiabrixen2024/_pages/cfp.md

 toc: false
 ---

-## IVACS 2024, University of Cambridge, U.K.
+## The 2024 Conference on Inter-Varietal Applied Corpus Studies (IVACS)

+IVACS 2024 will take place in Cambridge, U.K. on Tuesday 16th and Wednesday 17th July 2024.

 We are particularly interested in papers in but not limited to the following areas: